laminas/laminas-i18n/docs/book/validators/is-float.md

 `Laminas\I18n\Validator\IsFloat` is able to validate such notations.
 However, it is limited to the locale you set.

+Internally, PHP's `NumberFormatter` (`ext/intl`) tries to create a formatted number for the given value and locale.

 ## Basic Usage

 ```php